France recalls its ambassadors to the US and Australia over new national security partnership - KRDO

 By Jim Acosta, Kylie Atwood and Maegan Vazquez, CNN

-The French government has immediately recalled its ambassador to the US for consultation in response to the recently announced national security partnership with the United Kingdom and Australia.
+The French government has immediately recalled its ambassadors to the US and Australia for consultation in response to America’s recently announced national security partnership with the United Kingdom and Australia.

 Philippe Étienne, the French ambassador to the US, confirmed the news when reached for comment.